Your Biotech Startup Looks Like a PhD Application.

 The Pattern-Match Problem

-Pre-seed and seed investors cannot evaluate your clinical pipeline in three minutes.
+Pre-seed and seed investors can't evaluate your clinical pipeline in three minutes.
 They can evaluate whether you look like the kind of company that will still exist in five years.

 DocSend's research is precise: the average VC spends 3 minutes and 44 seconds on a pitch deck.
 In biotech, where the science is genuinely complex, that window is everything.
 If the first impression is academic, the rest of the deck is irrelevant.